EXC 3410 The Firm

 The course provides a broad introduction to the main features of the role of firms in the economy.
 The versatility of firms will be presented in a broader social context with the aid of historical, ethical and theoretical perspectives.
-The course aims to educate participants through an introduction to broad historical developments in the Western world, focusing in particular on the foundations relevant for firms and the market economy.
+The course aims to educate participants through an introduction to the history of ideas and the economic history of the Western world.
+The historical perspective will enable students to understand important topical challenges such as digitization, internationalization and the need for sustainable business.

 After completed course students shall have:

-- Developed familiarity with theories of why firms exist.
+- Become familiar with theories on why firms exist.

-- Developed familiarity with the main features of the historical development of the firm, with an emphasis on understanding traditions underpinning the firms of today.
+- Become familiar with the main features of the historical development of the firm, with an emphasis on understanding traditions underpinning the firms of today.

 - Acquired knowledge about ownership, leadership, multinational companies, innovation, and the state's relations to firms.

-- Knowledge about the problems related to self-interest, and possible solutions and answers to this.
+- Acquired knowledge about the problems related to self-interest, and possible solutions and answers to this.

-- Acquired knowledge with respect to what is meant by corporate social responsibility, and challenges related to it.
+- Acquired knowledge about what is meant by corporate social responsibility, and related challenges.

 - Acquired knowledge about ethical theories and challenges in business